blueturtleai/gimp-stable-diffusion/README.md

 # gimp-stablediffusion

-This repository includes a GIMP plugin for communication with a stablediffusion server and a Google colab for the server.
+This repository includes a GIMP plugin for communication with a stablediffusion server and a Google colab notebook for running the server.

 ## Overview